pushpabrol/NativePasskeyLogin/README.md

 # Passkey Login: A demo project

-This a demo implementation of support for passkey in native apps
+This a demo implementation of support for passkey in native apps.
+This uses a server for passkey registration and login at https://webauthn.desmaximus.com

 ## What it does